-One of today’s most appreciated and talented sopranos, Angela Gheorghiu is one of Romania’s best-known cultural ambassadors.
-Her performances are the headline at famous venues like London’s Royal Opera House, the Metropolitan Opera of New York and Vienna State Opera.
+Angela Gheorghiu is one of the most appreciated and talented sopranos in the world.
+Her performances are the headline at famous venues like London’s Royal Opera House, the Metropolitan Opera of New York, and Vienna State Opera.

-Born in Adjud, a small town from Eastern Romania, Angela Gheorghiu started her career in 1990 in Romania.
+Born in Adjud, a small town in Eastern Romania, Angela Gheorghiu started her career in 1990 in Romania.
 She debuted, singing in La Boheme, on the scene of London’s Royal Opera House only two years later.
-Following her acclaimed performance from 1994 of La Traviata, at the Royal Opera House Covent Garden, she became an international superstar.
-Since then, the Romanian soprano has won numerous international awards, including the prestigious Victoires de la Musique Classique and the European Cultural Award.
+After her acclaimed performance of La Traviata at the Royal Opera House Covent Garden, from 1994, she became an international superstar.
+Since then, the Romanian soprano won many international awards, including the prestigious Victoires de la Musique Classique and the European Cultural Award.

 The Romanian pianist Radu Lupu is one of the greatest contemporary pianists in the world.
 Born in Galati, he started studying piano when he was six and finished his first composition at the age of 12.
 He left at only 16 to Moscow after he was awarded a scholarship at the Moscow State Conservatory.

-Radu Lupu performed along the most important orchestras in the world and, in one of the few interviews given, he said that ‘Everyone tells a story differently, and that story should be told compellingly and spontaneously.
+Radu Lupu performed along with the most important orchestras in the world.
+In one of the few interviews given, he said that ‘Everyone tells a story differently, and that story should be told compellingly and spontaneously.
 If it is not compelling and convincing, it is without value’.

 For his recording of Schubert’s sonatas, Radu Lupu received the Grammy award in 1995.